YuriAntonacci/fdIID-toolbox/README.md

 processes, showing how it allows to retrieve amounts of information shared by the processes within specifc frequency bands which are otherwise not detectable by time-domain information measures, as well as coupling features which are not detectable by spectral measures [1].
-The performance of different paramet- ric and non-parametric estimators are compared in simulative setting with a four-variate VAR process of interacting processes with a pre defined coupling structure [2].
+The performance of different parametric and non-parametric estimators are compared in simulative setting with a four-variate VAR process of interacting processes with a pre defined coupling structure [2].
 Its application is also illustrated on three different datasets: